First-Year Applicants

 Apply for Financial Aid

-We understand that funding your education requires a significant financial commitment from you and your family.
-We also know that applying for financial aid can be confusing and frustrating, and we're here to help!
+We know that applying for financial aid can be confusing and frustrating, and we're here to help!
 Our financial aid team is dedicated to helping you navigate the application process and committed to making our Jesuit education affordable and accessible for all students.
 To be considered for need-based financial aid, applicants must file the Free Application for Federal Student Aid (FAFSA).
 Additional details about the application process and deadlines can be found our Financial Aid website

 Additional information on the need-based financial aid application process can be found on our financial aid website: